 - Of the three major trend categories in this research, technology is evolving the fastest.
 Despite this rapid growth, the industry’s overall level of adoption remains extremely low.
 That’s a bad combination: fast growth and low adoption.

-Club software management adoption growth spikes at 458%
+Club software management solution adoption growth spikes at 458%

 This was a huge surprise.
 Given the lackluster technology adoption numbers reported on by ClubIntel in a year when many were claiming this was the year of technology in the fitness industry, I was surprised to see the top growth trend was Online/cloud-based registration or scheduling services for client/member appointments in terms of percentage change during 2013 – 2016.